 What is the Largest Ethnic Group in South Africa?

 The Zulu community is believed to have come into existence in the fourteenth century.
-The traditional food of Zulus is mainly vegetarian dishes that feature grains and vegetables.
+The traditional food of Zulus is mainly vegan dishes that feature grains and vegetables.
 Also, potatoes, pumpkins, and maize are common ingredients of their traditional foods.
-Besides, they perform dances at weddings and other ceremonies to express happiness.

 The cultural villages in South Africa are popular tourist destinations in the country.
 People from around the world visit South Africa to explore the culture displayed and preserved in these villages.
 Every cultural village is unique in its own way.

 Visitors leave with a deeper understanding of the customs, practices as well as the heritage of the South African People.
 Thus, the uniqueness and beauty of the culture exhibited in these villages is something that everyone would want to experience.

 Experiencing their unique arts and crafts will make you understand that Africans were civilized even before the Western invasion.
 Have you been to any of these cultural villages?
 We would love to hear about your experience.
 Use the comment option below.